brson/the-end-of-unsafety/script.md

 ## BLOC

 This gives you an idea of the size of the Firefox codebase: 10 million lines.
-And Chrome is even bigger.
+And Chrome is even bigger at 12 millions lines.
 They aren't the biggest code bases in the world, but they are big.
-And this is just the parts written in C/C++.
-Every one of these lines of code could be hiding a bug that leads to an exploit.
+And this is just the parts written in C and C++.
+Any one of these lines of code could be hiding a bug that leads to an exploit.

 ## BCVE